Sindrex/9dotproblem/README.md

   13. Open up "Survey Options".
   14. Under "Survey Termination", select "Redirect".
   15. In the redirect input box, enter the following: The URL the server is hosted on, e.g. "https://ninedotproblem.herokuapp.com/". *Remember to get the "/" at the end*.
 Then add the following field at the end of the URL: "?id=${e://Field/id}".
+  16. OPTIONAL: If you want the 9dotproblem system to redirect to it's REDIRECT_URL, add "&redirect=true" at the end of the URL. *Note: remember to set the system's config REDIRECT_URL if you want it to redirect the user after a completed test.*
-  16. Save, publish and you are done!
+  17. Save, publish and you are done!